nacn-workshop/network-automation-lab/docs/ansible.md

 # Run a one-off Ansible command

 Ansible has some built-in modules for interacting with EOS devices.
-We can use one of them, `eos_info`, to get some information about our virtual device:
+We can use one of them, `eos_facts`, to get some information about our virtual device:

 ```terminal
 (venv) $ ansible -i hosts.cfg eos -m eos_facts